 The University of Kentucky Center for Poverty Research (UKCPR), in cooperation with the United States Department of Agriculture’s Economic Research Service and Food and Nutrition Service, is pleased to announce the competitive awarding of five grants totaling $200,000 for the study of household food insecurity using the Panel Study of Income Dynamics (PSID).
 This initiative focuses on economic analyses of longitudinal household food insecurity and its links to food assistance program participation, work, income, consumption, health, and wealth.
 More information about the funded projects may be found here.

 James Ziliak Discusses the Trump Budget Proposal on the Safety Net

-James Ziliak was recently featured on Marketplace and Vox discussing President Trump's budget proposal stipulations for safety net programs.
+James Ziliak was recently featured on Marketplace, Vox, and The New York Times discussing President Trump's budget proposal stipulations for safety net programs.
 The President's budget plan includes cuts of $191 billion in SNAP benefits over the next decade, and would include work requirements for programs like Medicaid.
 On Marketplace, Ziliak discusses how work requirements might affect families in parts of the country where unemployment is still high.
 "If you impose a work requirement but there aren't really many jobs available, then that's kind of a double whammy," Ziliak said.
 Ziliak also notes the responsiveness of SNAP to recessions in Vox, and its importance as an automatic stabilizer.
 The New York Times quotes Ziliak's findings on the effectiveness of the Appalachian Regional Commission in reducing poverty, a program eliminated under the budget proposal.
 To listen to the Marketplace report, please click here.
 To read the full article on Vox, please click here.
 For The New York Times article, please click here.